Harvard-CS-1200/cs1200/fall2022/psets/ps5/README.md

 **Problem 1c**: Implement the O(1.89^n)-time algorithm for 3-coloring that you studied in the Sender Receiver Exercise, also verifying its correctness by running `python3 -m ps5_tests 3`.

+To test the correctness of all of your coloring algorithms at once, you can run `python3 -m ps5_tests`.

 **Problem 1d**: Run the experiments we provided in `ps5_experiments.py` and compare the efficiency of the two coloring algorithms in your writeup.

-**Conclusion**: If your work passes the local tests and you answer 1d, you should be in good shape to get full marks for this problem.
-You can check that you pass all tests by running `python3 -m ps5_tests`.

 ## Running the Code